softlayer/githubio_source/content/article/object-filters.md

 *WARNING* If you don't properly define these operators, the API tends to just ignore the filter and return the normal results.

 ### IN, NOT IN
 The in operation can be used to require the column to match only one of the values.
-It only supports integer values.
 For example:

 ```python
 object_filter = {